QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 <div class="row row-cols-md-2"><div>

-The C programming language is a low-level language which allow us to interact with system calls and the memory directly.
+The C programming language is a low-level language that allows us to interact with system calls and memory directly.

 You will create a file with the `.c` extension, for instance, `main.c`